-Including Computacenter NS, administrative expenses increased by 28.9 per cent to $\ensuremath{\in} 40.1$ million [H1 2020: $\ensuremath{\in} 31.1$ million].
-Administrative expenses increased 27.5 per cent in reported pound sterling equivalents2.
-Excluding the $\ensuremath{\in} 7.9$ million of administrative expenses incurred by Computacenter NS, the Computacenter France administrative expenses increased by 3.5 per cent to $\ensuremath{\in} 32.2$ million.
+Including Computacenter NS, administrative expenses increased by 28.9 per cent to €40.1 million(H1 2020: €31.1 million).
+Administrative expenses increased 27.5 per cent in reported pound sterling equivalents.
+Excluding the €7.9 millionof administrative expenses incurred by Computacenter NS, the Computacenter France administrative expenses increased by 3.5 per cent to €32.2 million

-Adjusted1 operating profit for the French business decreased by 153.5 per cent to a loss of €2.3 million (H1 2020: profit of €4.3 million), and by 152.6 per cent in reported pound sterling equivalents2.
-Excluding the €2.3 million operating loss from the activities of Computacenter NS, the Computacenter France business made nil operating profit in H1 2021.
+Adjusted operating profit for the French business decreased by 153.5 per cent to a loss of €2.3 million(H1 2020: profit of €4.3 million), and by 152.6 per cent in reported pound sterling equivalents2.
+Excluding the €2.3 millionoperating loss from the activities of Computacenter NS, the Computacenter France business made nil operating profit in H1 2021.